iluvjava/Maths/Notebook 2.0/AMATH 503/Separation of Variables.md

 And, the procedure of using Separation of variables involves the usage of Fourier Series, then we need: [[Fourier Transform Fourier Series]] to hep us out.

+Reference Materials: Chapter 4 of the Course Notes.

 ---
 ### **Intro**